-*This information is for the 2015-2016 recruitment cycle, and may not apply to future applicants.
-We've left it here so you can get a better idea of the process, but keep in mind that details change from year to year.
+This information is for the 2017-2018 recruitment cycle, and may not apply to future applicants.
+Please keep in mind that details change from year to year!

 PHE stands for the Peer Health Educators.
-We are all student volunteers who facilitate workshops about health issues to groups all over campus.
-We are housed in the Office of Health & Wellness, which is a division of Student Life.
+We are all student volunteers who facilitate workshops, organize events, run health campaigns, and inspire passion for student health issues in groups all over campus.
+We are housed within LiveWell, Center for Student Advocacy, Training & Education, which is a unit of Student Life.
 Learn more about our mission, values, and history here.

-Yes and no. PHEs are volunteers.
-The day-to-day operations of PHE are managed by the PHE Leadership Team (PHELT).
-There are 4 paid positions on PHELT: one director, and three program coordinators.
-Each position pays $10-$12/hour for 10-15 hours/week for one academic year.
-Any PHE can apply for the following year's leadership team, and applications are released over the summer.
+PHE's day-to-day operations are managed by the PHE Leadership Team (PHELT).
+There are 5 paid positions on PHELT: one events and programming coordinator, one training and outreach coordinator, one bystander training coordinator, one volunteer coordinator, and one greek liaison.
+Each position pays $15.45/hour for 5-15 hours/week for one academic year.
+Any PHE can apply for the following year's leadership team.
+Applications and interviews are done over Spring quarter.

-Yes, most likely!
-We will hopefully give the option to take the PHE Spring Training for one credit Psychiatry Research credit.
-We have made arrangements with Dr. Jason Kilmer (a faculty member in Psychiatry and H&W's Alcohol & Other Drug Education Coordinator) to sponsor the program, and we highly encourage students to utilize this!
+You will have the option to take the PHE Spring Training and/or participate in the PHE program as a volunteer for one General Studies credit.
+We have made arrangements with the LiveWell Training & Education Coordinator to sponsor the program; we highly encourage students to utilize this!

 10 hours/quarter, minimum

-Can be fulfilled by facilitating workshops, working PHE outreach programs in Odegaard, sitting on a committee, continuing education, etc.
+PHEs are required to fulfill volunteering hours for around 10 hours per quarter.
+This can be fulfilled by facilitating workshops, tabling our PHE spot, sitting on a committee, continuing education, etc.

-The 8 week training process covers a variety of health topics, communication skills, and knowledge about UW's student body and suppor services.
+The training process consists of eight once-per-week 2-hour sessions in which health professionals cover a variety of health topics, communication skills, and knowledge about UW's student body and support services.